-After nearly a decade of promoting writers, Jane Heller launched her own career as a New York Times and USA Today bestselling author.
-Her 13 breezy, witty novels are now entertaining millions of readers around the world, along with her two books of nonfiction.
+After nearly a decade of promoting writers for New York publishing houses, Jane Heller launched her own career as a New York Times and USA Today bestselling author.
+Her thirteen breezy, witty novels of romantic comedy and suspense are now entertaining millions of readers around the world, along with her two books of nonfiction.

 Jane entered the field of book publishing as an assistant in the publicity department.
-She rose to the positions of publicity manager at New American Library, publicity director at Dell/Delacorte, and vice president and director of advertising, promotion and publicity at Jove, a division of Putnam.
-Authors with whom she worked include such bestselling novelists as Erica Jong, Mary Higgins Clark, Judy Blume, Danielle Steel and John Jakes.
+She rose to the positions of publicity manager, publicity director and vice president/director of advertising, promotion and publicity.
+Authors with whom she worked included such bestselling novelists as Erica Jong, Stephen King, Judy Blume, Danielle Steel and John Jakes.

 One of six children, Jane grew up in Scarsdale, New York, attended Scarsdale High School and earned a bachelor's degree in classics from the University of Rochester, where she received Summa Cum Laude honors and was elected to the Phi Beta Kappa Society.
 The following year, she completed one year of a master's program at the University of Pennsylvania's Annenberg School of Communications.

 Currently, she and her husband divide their time between New Preston, Connecticut and Santa Barbara, California.